ArkAngels/ArkAngels.github.io/ctf/csaw2019/baby_boi/index.md

 * system offset in libc
 * /bin/sh offset in libc
 * pop rdi gadget
+* ret gadget

 Now I will explain why we need these:
+* libc base address
+  Libc base address is needed so we can calculate the offset of system function and also /bin/sh steing in the libc.
+* system offset in libc
+  So we can call **system** function from libc
+* /bin/sh offset in libc
+  So we can give the **system** function an argument
+* pop rdi gadget
+  To point the argument of **system** function to /bin/sh
+* ret gadget
+  Exit gadget